Transforma logo

 This section explains how smart road pricing schemes function and the benefits associated with them (such as significantly reducing the wait time in tolls using automated means).
 It then talks about the two major sub-groups that these automated systems work under; Automatic Number Plate Recognition (ANPR) and Transponders and Tags.

-The subsection, “Automatic Number Plate Recognition (ANPR)” discusses the functioning of ANPR-based video tolling, their major benefits (like being cost-effective), the major cities where they have already been deployed (like London), and the countries that are planning to implement the solution (like Australia).
+The subsection, “Automatic Number Plate Recognition (ANPR)” discusses the functioning of ANPR-based video tolling, their major benefits (like being cost-effective), the major cities where they have already been deployed (like London and Milan), and the countries that are planning to implement the solution (like Australia).

 The other subsection, “Transponders and Tags” talks about the functioning and features of this technology (such as establishing bidirectional communication between Road Pricing Infrastructure and the OBU for up to 20 metres).
 It then focuses on DSRC (Dedicated Short-Range Communications) that transponders use and explains the major differences between transponders and RFID tags.
 It also mentions the advantages of OBU (like over 99.999% reading accuracy) and the major geographical locations where they are operated (like India - under the name of Fastag).
-Furthermore, it includes the usability of both ANPR and onboard solutions and some of the government schemes promoting the use of these technologies.
+It further talks about some further features of DSRC transponders like General Navigation Satellite Systems (GNSS) and smartphone compatibility.

 The section also reviews some examples of relevant IoT deployments in this application, like Thales Group implementing its PITZ electronic toll collection system along Guatemala’s Palin-Escuintla toll corridor, to manage the payments of 22,000+ vehicles that pass through the corridor each day.